holtgrewe/tracdox/trac-sphinx/source/Tutorial/InputOutputOverview.rst

 It is targeted at more advanced developers that want to learn more about how I/O works in SeqAn and get background information.

 The article first gives a rough overview of the I/O functionality in SeqAn.
-This is then followed by an overview of the [dox:StreamConcept StreamConcept] concept, the :dox:`StreamConcept` class and adaptions to the :dox:`StreamConcept` concept.
+This is then followed by an overview of the :dox:`StreamConcept` concept, the :dox:`StreamConcept` class and adaptions to the :dox:`StreamConcept` concept.
 Finally, the :dox:`RecordReader` class is introduced and you learn about the record and document reading API.
 After reading this tutorial, you will have an overview about the I/O layers in SeqAn.
 You can then proceed to read the :ref:`tutorial-file-io` and the :ref:`tutorial-parsing` tutorials to learn more about Streams and RecordReaders.